avieth/servant-route/README.md

      step 1 are included by giving `Resource t` where `t` is their unique type (the one which is an instance of `IsResource`).

-Providing an implementation of the server is as usual, except that the `Resource` constructors found in the server type must first be eliminated via the type family `FlattenRoutes`.
-This gives a type which has a `ServerT` whenever all of the `ResourceRoute` types from `IsResource` instances also have `ServerT`.
-So instead of trying to serve your server type `myServer`, you must instead serve `FlattenRoutes myServer`.
+Providing an implementation of the server is as usual.
+The `HasServer` instance for `Resource t` eliminates the `Resource` constructor and uses the `HasServer` instance for `ResourceRoute t`, so you don't even have to worry about it when giving server types and implementations.

 Working client-side, a server type (not flattened via `FlattenRoutes`) and a resource type are used to come up with a url by running them through `FullRoute`.